 Austria, The Wildschonau Valley

 A quiet resort in the unspoilt Wildschönau Valley, picturesque Niederau houses a pretty church and friendly cafés and is a superb base for a walking holiday.
-All our guests receive a free Wildschönau Resort Card giving you loads of freebies, including free use of all lifts in the Wildshonau & Alpbach valley.
+All our guests receive a free Wildschönau Resort Card (from 13 May 2017) giving you loads of freebies, including free use of all lifts in the Wildshonau & Alpbach valley.
 The Markbachjoch gondola in the centre of Niederau gives you access to miles of marked trails through lovely rolling hills.

 Resort Code: ATNI